Extreme Stochastic Variational Inference: Distributed and Asynchronous: Parameter Estimation for Mixture of Exponential Families

 where $N_{k} := \sum_{i=1}^{N} \variz_{i,k}$ and $\xbar_{k} := \frac{1}{N_{k}} \sum_{i=1}^{N} \variz_{i,k} \cdot \phi\rbr{x_{i}, k}$.

 \paragraph{Update for $\variz_{i}$} Let $u_{i}$ be a $K$ dimensional vector whose $k$-th component is given by

+where, $\psi\rbr{\cdot}$ denotes the digamma function, which is defined as the logarithmic derivative of the gamma function.
 It has to be noted that the summation term $\psi\rbr{\sum_{k'=1}^{K} \varipi_{k'}}$ cancels out during the $\variz_{i,k}$ update in (\ref{eq:variz_update}).
-We discuss in the next section, how this benefits our formulation.
-See \eg, \citet{BleKucMca16} for details on how these updates are derived.
-The corresponding update equations for GMM can be found in \citep{Bis06}.
+The VI algorithm \citep{WaiJor08, BleKucMca16} iteratively performs the sequence of updates as illustrated in Algorithm \ref{alg:vi_pseudocode}.